-(1) Module examinations that are not passed at the first attempt count as not taken, if they have been taken during the standard period of study and on the regular examination dates set out in the examination schedule (Appendix 1), this is known as a Freiversuch (free attempt).

-(2) A failed master's dissertation can be repeated once, with a new topic.
-The allocation of a new topic must be requested from the examination board within six weeks after the result of the first master's dissertation has been announced.
+- (1) Module examinations that are not passed at the first attempt count as not taken, if they have been taken during the standard period of study and on the regular examination dates, this is known as a Freiversuch (free attempt). - (2) A failed master's dissertation can be repeated once, with a new topic.
+The allocation of a topic must be requested from the Examination Board within six weeks after the result of the first master's dissertation has been announced.